TCLamnidis/BareBonesBash/README.md

 the institute and or via VPN, so make sure are on either of those.

 A typical `ssh` command consists of the `ssh`, with a user, '@' symbol and then the address of the server.
-For example
+For example:

 ```bash
 ssh <user>@<my>.<address>.com